AlexLecourt/HomeLabBuild/README.md

   - 🎯 **Target Machines & Attacker Machines**
   - **And much more!**

+- Execute Attacks on Target VMs
+- Investigate, Respond, and Learn from Attack Patterns
 ---

 ### 🚀 What I Learned

 This challenge was an incredible learning experience!
 I gained valuable insights into:
 - SOC workflows
-- Setting up and managing security infrastructure
+- Setting up, managing and troubleshoot Machines, SIEM and other Tools like Mythic
 - Analyzing alerts and investigating incidents

 ---